Smart Bidding is one of the most underrated features of Google Adwords Marketing strategy.

 So, what should you do?
 Be patient and do nothing.
 When you change bidding strategies often, it prolongs the learning period, thereby preventing Google from making accurate bid adjustments.
 So, wait and let Google do the magic.

 Google’s Smart Bidding is a great tool if you know how to use it the right way.
-It’s all about having faith in the power of Google’s AI and let it do its magic with the power of data.
+It’s all about having faith in the power of Google’s AI and letting it do its magic with the power of data.
 Unlike manual campaigns where you have to monitor and refine strategies with smart bidding constantly, you can take a hands-off approach, mostly.